adarsh1927/DEV_COMMANDS_N_TOOLS/README.md

 # --- Configuration ---
 OUTPUT_FILE="whole_project_structure.md"

-# FIX 1: Define excludes as a proper Bash array.
+# Define excludes as a proper Bash array.
 This is cleaner and more reliable.
 EXCLUDE_ARRAY=(
     ".gitignore"
     "metadata.json"